MrAron7w7/MrAron7w7/README.md

 </div>
 ---

-### 🤵About Me:
+### 🤵 About Me:
-- I am a guy who likes to program and create new things🤓.**
+- I am a guy who likes to program and create new things🤓.
-- I'm starting in the world of backend programming💻.**
+- I'm starting in the world of backend programming💻.
-- I am currently learning Java📝.**
+- I am currently learning Java📝.
 - I have a little more backend knowledge than frontend but I can do both😁.